Phala-Network/phat-contract-starter-kit/GETTING_STARTED.md

 # ✨  Done in 1.42s.
 ```

-We have now successfully tested the default function and ran a test to verify the function returns a response as expected.
+We have now successfully tested the default Phat Contract and ran a test to verify the function returns a response as expected.

-### Testing Default Function with Local Hardhat Node
+### Testing Default Phat Contract with Local Hardhat Node

-Previously we showed how to test the default function locally without a running node, but we can also run two other tests.
+Previously we showed how to test the default Phat Contract locally without a running node, but we can also run two other tests.

 1. Run the default mocha e2e tests.
-2. Run local hardhat node and watch the requests that are pushed and see how the function transforms the data.
+2. Run local hardhat node and watch the requests that are pushed and see how the Phat Contract transforms the data.

 **Run the default mocha e2e tests**